What Is Agile Methodology, A Guide For Leaders

 - Visibility of progress and results

-The agile process breaks a larger software project into several smaller parts that can be developed in increments and iterations.
-Studies have proven that there is a negative correlation between project size and success (i.e.: the shorter the project, the higher the success rate).
+The agile process breaks a larger software product into several smaller parts that can be developed in increments and iterations.
+Studies have proven that there is a negative correlation between product size and success (i.e.: the shorter the product, the higher the success rate).

-The agile approach reduces the size of the project by creating several smaller projects.
+The agile approach reduces the size of the project by creating several smaller product.
 This iteration approach distinguishes Agile management from other management methods.

 Unlike other methods, Agile management uses iterations during the planning and development phases.
 Each iteration is usually a week long.